-In clinical trials, CYTALUX detected additional ovarian cancer
+In a Phase 3 clinical trial, CYTALUX detected additional ovarian cancer

 which would have been left behind.

-With CYTALUX, additional malignant lesions were found in 27% of patients.*
+With CYTALUX, additional lesions were found in 27% of patients.*

-In a subgroup analysis of patients with confirmed FR+ ovarian cancer, all of whom underwent interval debulking surgery, additional malignant lesions were found in 40% of interval debulking patients.**
+In a subgroup analysis of patients with confirmed FR+ ovarian cancer who underwent interval debulking surgery, additional lesions were found in 40% of patients.†

 * Women highly suspicious for or with confirmed ovarian cancer who underwent both normal and fluorescent light evaluation (Intent-to-Image set); N=134, 95% CI [19.6, 35.2]